j-iliu/acne04_analysis/README.md

     --optimizer="AdamW"
 ```

 For the VGGFace2-pretrained variant I set the layer-4 learning rate to 0.1 of the inout learning rate to preserve more of the pretraining.
 To enable histogram matching, add `--use_histogram_matching`.
 If you use histogram matching for training, you must use it during inference.
-Patche created are cached upon first run to save time on later runs.
+Patches created are cached upon first run to save time on later runs.

 ### Stage 2 — hard-label threshold training